How To Write A Winning Personal Statement

 - What transferable skills do you have?
 These might include teamwork, time management and organisational skills.

-- Demonstrate critical thinking; you may be able to do this by discussing an A level assignment or a project which was part of your EPQ (extended project qualification).
+- Demonstrate critical thinking; you may be able to do this by discussing an A level assignment or a project which was part of your EPQ (Extended Project Qualification).

 - Talk about your long-term goals; for example, where you see yourself in 5 years’ time, whether that be undertaking a PHD or working in your chosen profession.
-Discuss how tyour long term ambition is tied to your desired subject.
+Discuss how your long term ambition is tied to your desired subject.

-What not to include in a personal statement
+What not to include in a personal statement?